 While there is no absolute date that is too early for receiving fruit, we cannot guarantee the ability to process olives beyond the second Friday in July without a prior booking.

-We accept olives in picking bins up to 30kg in weight.
-From 2019 we will also accept larger bins/pallets.
+We accept olives in picking bins up to 22kg in weight.
+From 2020 we will also accept larger bins/pallets.

 It is important to ensure that the olives you bring to Lentara are free of leaves and other contaminants – not only does this ensure a better tasting oil, it can also avoid potential deleafing charges.
+Fruit from groves with diseases such as Olive Lace Bug will not be accepted if there are any leaves present.
 Transport the fruit in perforated containers that do not allow the fruit to sweat and transport to the mill as soon as possible after picking so that the fruit does not deteriorate.

 Please also ensure that your olives do not contain any objects that could damage our equipment (such as rocks or metal screws) to ensure that you avoid paying for our equipment to be replaced.